The Bahá’í Centenary 1844-1944/American Bahá’í Chronology

 1931, The first session of a Bahá’í School was conducted on the Eggleston property, Davison, Michigan.

-1933, March 9—An Indenture of Trust was executed by Roy C. Wilhelm transferring property in West Englewood, New Jersey, to trustees for the benefit of the National Spiritual Assembly for the construction of a Memorial commemorating the American visit of
+1935, March 9—An Indenture of Trust was executed by Roy C. Wilhelm transferring property in West Englewood, New Jersey, to trustees for the benefit of the National Spiritual Assembly for the construction of a Memorial commemorating the American visit of ‘Abdu’l-Bahá.

-1935, November 25—Thc Indenture of Trust executed by John and Louise Bosch transferring the property used by the Geyserville Bahá’í School to trustees for the benefit of the National Assembly was recorded in Sonoma County.
-California.
+1935, November 25—The Indenture of Trust executed by John and Louise Bosch transferring the property used by the Geyserville Bahá’í School to trustees for the benefit of the National Spiritual Assembly was recorded in Sonoma County, California.

-1936, July l—Appointment of First InterAmerica Committee by the National Spiritual Assembly and the beginning of organized and coordinated effort to establish the Faith in the Republics of Central and South America.
+1936, July 1—Appointment of first Inter-America Committee by the National Spiritual Assembly and the beginning of organized and coordinated effort to establish the Faith in the Republics of Central and South America.

 1939, October 30—The Indenture of Trust executed by Mrs. Loulie A. Mathews transferring the property used by the International Bahá’í School at Pine Valley near Colorado Springs, was recorded in El Paso County, Colorado.